-COVID-19 information: The College Archive is currently closed to external visitors, however our Archivist is working and will do her best to assist you remotely with your enquiry.
+COVID-19 information: The College Archive is currently closed to external visitors, however we will do our best to assist you remotely with your enquiry.

 We may be able to scan material in some circumstances (see 'Copying and Publication' below) or to organise an appointment to review collections via video call.
 Please contact firstname.lastname@example.org to discuss your requirements.